William H. Seward: Reconstruction and impeachment

-In early 1866, Congress and president battled over the extension of the authorization of the Freedmen's Bureau.
-Both sides agreed that the bureau should end after the states were re-admitted, the question was whether that would be soon.
+In early 1866, Congress and President Johnson battled over the extension of the authorization of the Freedmen's Bureau.
+Both sides agreed that the bureau should end after the states were re-admitted, the question was whether that would be soon or not.
 With Seward's support, Johnson vetoed the bill.
 Republicans in Congress were angry with both men, and tried but failed to override Johnson's veto.
 Johnson vetoed the Civil Rights Bill, which was to grant citizenship to the freedmen.
 Seward advised a conciliatory veto message; Johnson ignored him, telling Congress it had no right to pass bills affecting the South until it seated the region's congressmen.
 This time Congress overrode his veto, gaining the necessary two-thirds majority of each house, the first time this had been done on a major piece of legislation in American history.

 Johnson hoped the public would elect congressmen who agreed with him in the 1866 midterm elections, and embarked on a trip, dubbed the Swing Around the Circle, giving speeches in a number of cities that summer.
 Seward was among the officials who went with him.
 The trip was a disaster for Johnson; he made a number of ill-considered statements about his opponents that were criticized in the press.
 The Radical Republicans were strengthened by the results of the elections.
-The Republican anger against Johnson extended to his Secretary of State—Maine Senator William P. Fessenden said of Johnson, "he began by meaning well, but I fear that Seward's evil counsels have carried him beyond the reach of salvation".
+The Republican anger against Johnson extended to his secretary of state—Senator William P. Fessenden of Maine said of Johnson, "he began by meaning well, but I fear that Seward's evil counsels have carried him beyond the reach of salvation".

 In February 1867, both houses of Congress passed the Tenure of Office Bill, purporting to restrict Johnson in the removal of presidential appointees.
 Johnson suspended, then fired, Stanton over Reconstruction policy differences, leading to the president's impeachment for allegedly violating the Tenure of Office Act.
 Seward recommended that Johnson hire the renowned attorney, William M. Evarts, and, with Weed, raised funds for the president's successful defense.